Military court (China): 1954-1969

-On January 16, 1961, the General Political Department of the Chinese People's Liberation Army issued the Notice on the Co-location of the Three Departments of Defense, Military Prosecution, and Military Justice, in which the three departments of defense, military prosecution, and military justice at all levels of the army were reduced to one office each, following the model of the co-location of the Ministry of Public Security, the Supreme People's Court, and the Supreme People's Procuratorate of the People's Republic of China, and were placed under the control of the defense department, while still retaining the names of the three departments externally.
+On January 16, 1961, the General Political Department of the PLA issued the Notice on the Co-location of the Three Departments of Defense, Military Prosecution, and Military Justice, in which the three departments of defense, military prosecution, and military justice at all levels of the army were reduced to one office each, following the model of the co-location of the Ministry of Public Security, the Supreme People's Court, and the Supreme People's Procuratorate of the People's Republic of China, and were placed under the control of the defense department, while still retaining the names of the three departments externally.
 On May 24, 1962, the Ministry of National Defense of the People's Republic of China issued the "Table of the Basic Organizational System of the Major Military Regions", which separated the military courts from the defense department and restored them to a separate organization.
 On September 3, 1962, the three departments of defense, military prosecution, and military justice were officially separated.
 Later, Tan Furen was appointed by the Central Military Commission as the head of the Military Trial Court of the Supreme People's Court.
 By the end of 1964, the military judiciary was basically restored, and on May 29, 1965, the Military Court of the Supreme People's Court was renamed the "Military Court of the Chinese People's Liberation Army".
-There were four levels of military courts: (1) military courts of the Chinese People's Liberation Army; (2) military courts of major military regions, navy, air force, and public security forces; (3) military courts of military air forces and naval fleets; (4) military courts of provincial military districts, field armies and military-level (corps-level) bases, fortress districts, police (garrison) districts and air force and naval bases, and military subdivisions of border defense.
+There were four levels of military courts: (1) military courts of the PLA; (2) military courts of major military regions, navy, air force, and public security forces; (3) military courts of military air forces and naval fleets; (4) military courts of provincial military districts, field armies and military-level (corps-level) bases, fortress districts, police (garrison) districts and air force and naval bases, and military subdivisions of border defense.

 1969-1978

-During the Cultural Revolution, the system and principles of the military court system were again criticized. in November 1968, the military courts of the Chinese People's Liberation Army were placed under military control. at the end of 1969, the military courts of the Chinese People's Liberation Army and military courts at all levels throughout the army were abolished one after another.
+During the Cultural Revolution, the system and principles of the military court system were again criticized. in November 1968, the military courts of the PLA were placed under military control. at the end of 1969, the military courts of the PLA and military courts at all levels throughout the army were abolished one after another.
 The authority of the military courts was exercised by the defense departments in the name of the military courts.
 The security departments of units above the military level all held an official seal of the military court with the same number as the unit.
-In cases where penalties were to be imposed, the defense department would report the verdict in the name of the military court and publish it after verification and approval by the party committee.
+In cases where penalties were to be imposed, the defense department would report the verdict in the name of the military court and publish it after verification and approval by the CCP committee.